SystemRDL/systemrdl-compiler/docs/properties.rst

     aligned = my_node.is_4k_aligned

-.. note:: If you wrote your own derived property and think it should be added,
+.. note:: If you've implemented your own derived property and think it should be added,
     let me know!